splynx/docs/files/en/networking/tr069_acs/troubleshooting/troubleshooting.md

   2. Make sure that `CWMP URL`, `username` and `password` that were configured under TR-069 client on a device are correct and ports `7547`, `7567` are opened;

-  3. Try to disable firewall on a device to ensure that it's not a firewall issue;
+  3. Try to disable firewall on the device to ensure that it's not a firewall issue;

-  4. In case of using `HTTPS` - try to disable option `SSL enabled by default`, and use `CWMP URL` like http://splynxserver.com:7547/ instead of **https** at the beginning.
+  4. In case of using `HTTPS`,  try to disable option `SSL enabled by default`, and use `CWMP URL` like http://splynxserver.com:7547/ instead of **https** at the beginning.

-  5. Restart **GenieACS services** using this command - `sudo service genieacs* restart`
+  5. Restart **GenieACS services** using this command: `sudo service genieacs* restart`

 </div>
 </details>